janesh002/email-parser/README.md

 - Subject has "itr" and has attachment
 - Subject has "document pan" and has attachment

+Create a copy of config.yaml.sample file named config.yaml.

-Add the label's name to config.yaml file.
+Add the Gmail label's name to config.yaml file.

 Configure DB credentials in config.yaml file.
 Make sure DB name which is configured is created in MySQL.